Other Voices

 Lamorna Nightingale, Flautist

-My inspiration was really Fiona approaching me, wanting to write a piece for fleets and electronics.
+My inspiration was really Fiona approaching me, wanting to write a piece for flute and electronics.
 And I was quite excited by the idea because I hadn’t done very much with electronics.
 And I was like, oh, this is a good opportunity to learn how to play with all the microphones and get some great sounds.
-And then I thought it would be also really Great to share that knowledge with the broader community, with other flute teachers and we classroom teachers, and of course students because if I didn’t know very much about it, then probably there up other people out there that didn’t know that much about it either.
+And then I thought it would be also really great to share that knowledge with the broader community, with other flute teachers and with classroom teachers, and of course students because if I didn’t know very much about it, then probably there are other people out there that didn’t know that much about it either.

 Alex Manton